Patricia Lattanzio: Political career

 In 2004, she joined the governing board of École Honoré-Mercier, her children's elementary school.
 In 2007, she was elected school board commissioner for the Rivière-des-Prairies region at the English Montreal School Board, the largest English-language school board in Quebec.
 In 2014, she was elected to the same position, this time as the representative for the riding of Saint-Léonard.
 She was also voted president of the Comité de gestion de la taxe scolaire de l’île de Montréal, an organization run jointly by all of the school boards in the Montreal region.

 In 2015, Lattanzio was elected city councillor for Saint-Léonard East in a by-election under the banner of Team Denis Coderre.
 She was re-elected as city councillor in the 2017 municipal election.

 In 2019, she became the Liberal candidate for the riding of Saint-Léonard—St-Michel and was elected with the largest majority in the province of Quebec.

+On January 20, 2022, she was appointed a member of the National Security and Intelligence Committee of Parliamentarians, NSICOP, and on January 29, 2025 was appointed Chair of the Committee by Prime Minister Justin Trudeau.
+She has also been appointed as a member of the Standing Committee on Canadian Heritage since February 14, 2024.

+MP Patricia Lattanzio is Vice-President of the Quebec caucus.
+Additionally, in March 2024, she was elected as vice-chair of the Canadian Section of ParlAmericas (CPAM) and in April 2024, as vice-president of the Canada-Italy Interparliamentary Group (CAIT).

-In February 2020, she was appointed to the Standing Committee on Official Languages and to the Standing Joint Committee for the Scrutiny of Regulations.
-She was re-appointed to the Official Languages Committee in October 2020, and was also appointed to the Committee on Access to Information, Privacy and Ethics.
+She previously served on the Special Committee on the COVID-19 Pandemic from April 20, 2020 to June 18, 2020, then on the Standing Committee of Official Languages from February 5, 2020 to September 25, 2023, as well as the Standing Committee on Access to Information, Privacy and Ethics from October 5, 2020 to August 15, 2021 and the Standing Joint Committee for the Scrutiny of Regulations from September 25, 2023 to February 14, 2024.

+In 2021, MP Patricia Lattanzio presented a Private Member’s Bill, C-252, The Child Health Protection Act.
+The bill aims to prohibit the marketing of foods and beverages that contain excessive amounts of sugar, salt and saturated fat to children under the age of 13.
+On October 25, 2023, the bill was adopted by a majority of votes in the House of Commons, and is currently in the Senate awaiting its adoption.

 As a member of the Official Languages Committee, she and other members of Parliament pressured Statistics Canada to amend the 2021 census to include questions used to identify official language minority communities.
 These questions were ultimately included in the 2021 census.

 Lattanzio is fluent in three languages: English, French and Italian.